wayoutworks/awp/README.md

 ### Frequently Asked Question

 **Q1.
-Why to use AgilityWP Theme?**
+Why use AgilityWP Theme?**

 Ans.
-AgilityWP Theme is just not a theme, it is pack of power, speed, and realibility.
-This is still in early phase but lucentheme asures you we will deliver what we are promising with our user.
+AgilityWP Theme is just not a theme, it is a pack of power, speed, and reliability.
+This is still in an early phase but lucentheme assures you we will deliver what we are promising with our user.

 **Q2.
 Is AgilityWP is free?**